 Currently, Dr. Mikkonen works as the Executive Director of the Finnish Association for Substance Abuse Prevention EHYT.
 Previously, in his role as a consultant, Dr. Mikkonen has provided expert advice to think tanks and international organizations, such as the World Health Organization.
 His contributions to the field of public policy include over 80 articles, books, reports, and professional presentations.
 He has published several books and reports covering themes such as health inequalities, health promotion, and social exclusion.

 Nijole Goustataite Midttun

 Nijole Gostautaite Midttun is a psychiatrist and director of the nonprofit organization “Mental health initiative”.
 She is an active mental health advocate and her work involves research and analysis, training and organization development.
-She has clinical psychiatry experience in variety of settings in Lithuania and Norway, as well as additional background of health psychology and experience in developing social work programs in Lithuania.
+She has clinical psychiatry experience in a variety of settings in Lithuania and Norway, as well as an additional background of health psychology and experience in developing social work programs in Lithuania.
 She has more than 15 years of training and teaching experience: some of the courses involve Counseling for Health, Team Work in Mental Health, and she has been teaching Health Advocacy in Vilnius University since 2009 in Erasmus Mundus program.
-Some of the recent projects involve development of the program for mentally ill persons “Parenting for health”, assessment of accessibility program for services for children using psychoactive substances, feasibility of mandatory treatment for dependent persons and alcohol advertisement monitoring.
+Some of the recent projects involve development of the program for mentally ill persons “Parenting for health”, assessment of accessibility program for services for children using psychoactive substances, the feasibility of mandatory treatment for dependent persons and alcohol advertisement monitoring.
 N.G.
 Midttun is closely involved in alcohol and tobacco control policy as a board member of the Lithuanian Coalition for Tobacco and Alcohol Control and has organized on behalf of NordAN the first seminar on Alcohol marketing monitoring in Vilnius in 2013.